Table of Contents

 Stage 2: Anchor The Current Tier

-Next, tighten the ceiling at the customer’s current tier to their current price.
+Next, tighten the ceiling at the customer’s current hierarchy level to their current price, rounded into the same commercial £X.99 format used for final offers.

-If the customer currently pays £38 for tier 2, then tier 2’s ceiling becomes at most £38, even if the product’s general commercial ceiling is higher.
+If the customer currently pays £37.99 for level 2, then level 2’s ceiling becomes at most £37.99, even if the product’s general commercial ceiling is higher.

 This prevents the system from recommending an increase at the current product level.